 - Altitude sickness

 So, depending on one’s preference, the best route would differ from person to person.
-While taking a jeep or bus would be slightly more budget-friendly and also allow trekkers to trek for longer, those facing time constraints or who want an aerial view of Everest would want to take the helicopter route.
-No matter which route one takes, it is certain to give the trekker a beautiful and unforgettable view of the highest mountain in the world, Mt.
+While taking a jeep or bus would be slightly more budget-friendly and allow trekkers to trek for longer, those facing time constraints or wanting an aerial view of Everest would wish to take the helicopter route.
+No matter which route one takes, it will surely give the trekker a beautiful and unforgettable view of the highest mountain in the world, Mt.
 Everest (8848m).
 The trip starts here...